-A fully depressed brake pedal or an engaged parking brake should prevent the tractor from rolling on average hillsides.
-If the brake does not perform satisfactorily, the following adjustment may be made: (See Figure 11.)
+A fully depressed brake pedal or an engaged parking brake should be sufficient to prevent the tractor from rolling on average hillsides.
+If the brakes do not perform satisfactorily, the following adjustment may be made which will correct brake simultaneously: (See Figure 15).